1) Fill a container with 16 oz. of distilled water.

 3) Add 1 teaspoon of the Water-Gel Crystals (Medium Blend).

-Some fragrance oils suppliers will cause issues so test on a small sample first.
+Some fragrance oil suppliers will cause issues so test on a small

 Jelly.